 Global Wildlife Conservation Lead Scientist - 17040

 WWF’s half-century of conservation success is rooted firmly in science; it informs and underpins everything we do.
 The scientific rigor we bring to our work is unmatched in the nonprofit conservation sector.
-Building on this legacy, WWF is recruiting a Global Science Team to advance the organization’s mission to build a future where people live in harmony with nature.
+Building on this legacy, WWF is recruiting a team of Global Science Leaders to advance the organization’s mission to build a future where people live in harmony with nature.

-We are hiring six individuals to shape an interdisciplinary research agenda and apply science to accelerate and improve the conservation agenda for each of WWF’s global goals—Climate & Energy, Sustainable Food, Forests, Freshwater, Oceans, and Wildlife Conservation.
-We are also hiring two individuals to build teams in Sustainability Science and Data Analytics & Technology.
-We seek candidates to advance a coordinated WWF effort that will deliver science for tangible biodiversity conservation results at a speed and scale commensurate with the trends of the world today.
-The Leaders will report directly to the WWF Chief Scientist and are key members of WWF’s Network Science Team.
+We are hiring scientists to shape an interdisciplinary research agenda and apply it to accelerate WWF’s goals in Climate & Energy, Food, Forests, Freshwater, Oceans and Wildlife.
+The Global Science Team works closely with experts in finance, markets, policy and practice to advance a coordinated effort that will deliver science and technology for tangible conservation results at a speed and scale commensurate with the trends that undermine them.
+The Global Science Leads report directly to the WWF Chief Scientist and are key members of WWF’s Network Science and Practice Team.

-Never before has the planet faced environmental threats of the scale and urgency we see today.
+Never has the planet faced environmental threats of the scale and urgency we see today.
 But we also find ourselves in a unique time of extraordinary opportunity for change.
 Following the establishment of the new Sustainable Development Goals and the climate agreement reached in Paris, humanity has committed to accelerate a transition toward a more sustainable, ecologically sound and habitable future.
 The pace and scale of this transition will dictate success or failure.
-As the largest conservation organization in the world, WWF is determined to capitalize on this momentum.
-So we are re-inventing our practice of conservation, pursuing measurable results and thought partnerships that help shift humanity to a more sustainable footing.
+As the largest conservation organization in the world, World Wildlife Fund (WWF) is determined to capitalize on this momentum.
+We are re-inventing our practice of conservation, pursuing measurable results and thought partnerships that help shift humanity to a more sustainable footing.